angular/angular/aio/content/guide/form-validation.md

 * There's a new attribute, `forbiddenName`, that is actually a custom validation directive.
 It invalidates the control if the user enters "bob" in the name `<input>`([try it](guide/form-validation#live-example)).
-See the [custom validation](guide/form-validation#custom-validation) section later in this cookbook for more information on custom validation directives.
+See the [custom validation](guide/form-validation#custom-validation) section later in this page for more information on custom validation directives.

 * The `#name` template variable is gone because the app no longer refers to the Angular control for this element.

-* Binding to the new `formErrors.name` property is sufficent to display all name validation error messages.
+* Binding to the new `formErrors.name` property is sufficient to display all name validation error messages.

 {@a component-class}